calniotrey/stellaris-list-extender/README.md

 Error Code | Description
 ------------ | -------------
 0 | Everything is ok
-1 | Index is not between 0 and 99 included
+1 | Index is not between 0 and 255 (=ff in hexadecimal) included
 101 | The event_target doesn't exist (check the scope and the event chain) using constant index 102 | The event_target doesn't exist (check the scope and the event chain) using variable index

 ## Detailed description : Read before using
 This mod allows modders to use lists of variables and lists of (non-global) event_targets.
 A list (both for variables and for event_targets) is characterized by its name (for example `resources_list`).
 A list of variables has the same scope rules as a variable.
 A list of event_targets has the same rules as a non-global event_target: it only lasts in the unbroken event chain.
 To access a certain index of the list, you can use `listname_index`.
 A list is basically just a collection of variables beginning with the list name followed by an underscore.
-However, the index **must** have 2 digits (so 00, 01, 02, ...
-09, 10, ...).
+However, the index **must** have the lowest amount of digits possible (so 0, 1, 2, ...
+9, a, b, c, d, e, f, 10, ...) ie if strictly under 16 (decimal) = 10 (hexadecimal) then there is one digit, else there is 2.

-A quick note about a little known Stellaris modding limitation: scripted_effects (and probably triggers, too) can only have a **maximum of 5 levels of the stack**.
+A quick note about a little known Stellaris modding limitation: scripted_effects (and probably triggers, too) can only have a **maximum of 5 levels on the stack**.
 This means that if a scripted_effect named A calls B, B calls C, C calls D, D calls E, then any call from E to another scripted_effect F will make the game consider F as an unknown scripted_effect and will (probably) break the whole scripted_effect chain.
-Due to this limitation, the index has to be between 00 (included) and 99 (included).
-I'm considering to switch to a hexadecimal base (currently decimal) in the near future to allow a higher number of elements (256).
-However, I want to optimize the sort algorithm first.
+Due to this limitation, the index has to be between 0 (included) and ff (included).
+This is in a hexadecimal base, meaning that f if 15 and ff is 255.

-The highest index (99) is defined by the number of stack levels SLEX uses to get and set the variables/event_targets.
+The highest index (ff) is defined by the number of stack levels SLEX uses to get and set the variables/event_targets.
 The getter and setter (and all similar functions such as change/multiply/...) use 1 stack level for constant index and 2 stack levels for variable index.
 The sort function uses 3 stack levels.
 This means that when writing your scripted_effects, you should have a maximum of 2 stack levels when using the sort functions, 3 when using getter/setter with a variable index and 4 when using a constant index.

 One last warning before closing the "Must read" part: For some reason, Stellaris doesn't like 1 letter variable.
 So please do not use i/a/b/c/...

 ## Examples
+To access the ingame examples, open the console and type `effect set_global_flag = SLEX_example`.
+This will unlock the (non-localized) example edicts.
+When active, you have a 10 days delay to get into observer mode before the event fires.

 List of the ingame examples:
-One non-localised edict: It ranks the empires by descending number of pops and give 1 pop per distance in the ranking to the first.
+*SLEX_give_pops_by_ranking: It ranks the empires by descending number of pops and give 1 pop per distance in the ranking to the first.
 That means the empire with the most amount of pops gets 0 pops, the second gets 1 pop, and so on.
 Only default empires as well as (awakaned) fallen empires are taken into account.
 These empires also need to have a capital_scope (which they probably have).
-When active, you have a 10 days delay to get into observer mode before the event fires.

-To access the ingame examples, open the console and type `effect set_global_flag = SLEX_example`.
+*SLEX_sort_twice: Fills a list fully (256 elements) in descending order, then sorts it in ascending order and then in descending order.
+You can use this to see the sort performance in the worst case.
+*SLEX_fill: Fills a list fully (256 elements) in descending order.
+Use this before the following 2 edicts.
+*SLEX_sort_filled_20_times: Sorts the list filled by SLEX_fill 20 times (alternatively ascending then descending).
+Use this to estimate the sort performance independantly from the fill.
+*SLEX_sort_filled_200_times: Sorts the list filled by SLEX_fill 200 times (alternatively ascending then descending).
+Use this to estimate the sort performance independantly from the fill if the previous one was to fast.

+On my computer, at the start of the game (game running on very fast, medium size galaxy with 8 AI), a full (256 elements) sort takes around 150 ms. Take in mind this is a non-optimized non-adapted bubble sort so complexity in O(length^2).

 ## Documentation
 Now let's look into the detailed documentation by beginning with the promised sorting functions :